 Cortical mapping allows doctors to identify areas of the brain that control the senses, language, and motor skills.

 Enhanced imaging devices give surgeons more tools to plan and perform surgery.
 For example, computer-based techniques, such as image guided surgery (IGS), help surgeons map out the location of the tumor very accurately.
 However, this is a very specialized technique that may not be widely available.

 A fluorescent dye, called 5-aminolevulinic acid, can be given by mouth the morning before surgery.
 This dye is taken up by tumor cells.
 Doctors can use a special microscope and light to see the cells that have taken up the dye during the surgery.
 This helps doctors safely remove as much of the tumor as possible.

 For a tumor that is near the brain’s speech center, it is increasingly common to perform the operation when the patient is awake for part of the surgery.
 Typically, the patient is awakened once the surface of the brain is exposed.
 Then, special electrical stimulation techniques are used to locate the specific part of the brain that controls speech.
 This approach can help avoid causing damage while removing the tumor.

-In addition to removing or reducing the size of the brain tumor, surgery can provide a tissue sample for biopsy analysis, as explained in Diagnosis.
-For some tumor types, the results of this analysis can help determine if chemotherapy or radiation therapy will be useful.
+In addition to removing or reducing the size of the brain tumor, surgery can provide a tissue sample for an analysis using a biopsy (see Diagnosis).
+For some tumor types, the results of the biopsy can help determine if cancer medications or radiation therapy will be useful.
 For a cancerous tumor, even if it cannot be cured, removing it can relieve symptoms from the tumor pressing on the brain.